alex-0campo/ForwardedEventsPS/README.md

 # ForwardedEventsPS
-Powershell script to monitor forwarded events
+Work in progress: Powershell script to monitor forwarded events and alert domain admins in case of excessive audit failures.